robsweet/aminator_demo/README.md

 # Using our New AMI #

 Now we can launch an EC2 instance with our new AMI.
+The ID was in the Aminator output and should also have been captured in an AMI_ID file by the wrapper script.
 In the EC2 console, go to My AMIs, find the AMI that we just created, and start the Launch wizard.

 - On **Step 3: Configure Instance Details**, open the **Advanced Details** section at the bottom and paste in the script [here](https://github.com/robsweet/aminator_demo/blob/master/ec2_userdata.sh).
 This will pass a shell script to the new instance via the Userdata mechanism that will do the 'launchconfig' Puppet run to do post-Aminator config that we don't want as part of our generic AMI.
 To illustrate the point, change the value of the **FACTER_special_guest** variable in the script to something else.